discoverygarden/islandora_spreadsheet_ingest/README.md

 * Unchecking "Ingest immediately" and performing the processing step under safer conditions, such as directly against the server using the `drush islandora-batch-process` command
-* Temporarily turning off Drupal cron, as some processes (such as Islandora IP Embargo's embargo-lifting job) override the global batch, preventing PHP from being refreshed and exposing the batch process to the potential for timeouts.
+* Disabling the so-called "poor man's cron" at `admin/config/system/cron`, and using a crontab or otherwise command-line-based configuration for cron, as some processes (such as Islandora IP Embargo's embargo-lifting cron job) can override the global batch, preventing PHP from being refreshed and exposing the batch process to the potential for timeouts.

 ## Troubleshooting/Issues